aws-samples/aws-modernization-workshop-with-cloudone-application-security/content/30_lambda/_index.md

 ---

-#### 6. In a new browser tab, navigate to the website URL provided to ensure app is functioning.
+#### 6. In the Jump-Box open FireFox, and navigate to the website URL provided to ensure app is functioning.
 ![Integration](/images/lambda-app-home.png)

 ---